 General Pitch Guidelines

 Send us a short paragraph that tells us concisely what you want to write about.
 That’s it!
-Two hundred or so words ought to do it.
+One hundred or so words ought to do it.
 In the subject line, make sure you include the words ‘Unwinnable Story Pitch’ followed by a title that reflects the story.
 Type your pitch in the email – no attachments, please – and send to firstname.lastname@example.org.

 Don’t send us completed stories before we’ve approved them – we discard unsolicited material unread.